tcmoorer/CSCI-215/10 - AJAX Introduction/README.md

 ## Overview

 AJAX is the cornerstone of modern web applications.
-The ability to asyncronously access data, perform calculations and dynamically update the DOM is a very important skill in the modern web developers tool box.
+The ability to asynchronously access data, perform calculations and dynamically update the DOM is a very important skill in the modern web developers tool box.

 ## Content Links